aibba19/ChatBot-Q-A-StackOverflow/README.md

+# StackBot

+StackBot is a telegram bot that allows users to find a possible solution to their problem involving the Python world and a possible corresponding Java function.

 Project for the 2021 AI-NLP course of Università degli Studi di Cagliari.

-### ChatBot-Q-A-StackOverflow
 @authors: Andrea Ibba and Marco Lilliu

-# StackBot

-StackBot is a telegram bot that allows users to find a possible solution to their problem involving the Python world and a possible corresponding Java function.

 ## Setting UP